Sega World: Japan

-Having already been the location of many Hi-Tech Sega and Hi-Tech Land Sega game centres since the mid 1980s and unbranded Sega amusement centres as far back as the late 1960s, Japan was the first territory to receive venues under the Sega World name.
+Having already been the location of many Hi-Tech Sega and Hi-Tech Land Sega game centers since the mid-1980s and unbranded Sega amusement centers as far back as the late 1960s, Japan was the first territory to receive venues under the Sega World name.
 Numbers of them are thought to have reached the hundreds during the 1990s, with a smaller number of sites still operational.